RishabhSisodia/Virtual-Reality-Arm-Gear/README.md

 ## Contributors

-Created the project in a team with [Aayush Agarwal](https://github.com/aayush-ag21) at a month long internship at the National University of Singapore.
+Created the project in a team with *[Aayush Agarwal](https://github.com/aayush-ag21)* at a month long internship at the **National University of Singapore**.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/RishabhSisodia/Virtual-Reality-Arm-Gear/blob/master/LICENSE) file for details